lightward/mechanic-tasks/docs/add-all-products-to-a-certain-sales-channel/README.md

 # Add all products to a certain sales channel

-Tags: Bulk, Products, Sales Channel
+Tags: Bulk, Products, Publish, Sales Channel

 Does exactly as it says: this task will publish all products to the sales channel(s) of your choice, on demand.
 Optionally, filter products by a search query, or choose to have this task run hourly or daily.